PogChonk/Cross-Application-Communication/README.md

 ![Image](https://i.gyazo.com/893e6e7fda571f19c803e13a8b6b0259.png)

-Now that the basics are explained, we can start learning how to setup the communication stage.
+Now that the basics are explained, we can start learning how to set up the communication stage.

 We'll need 2 Methods and 1 Endpoint.
 1 Common Endpoint, 1 Method for `GET` requests, and 1 Method for `POST` requests.